Chart Color Schemes

 An assessment of population growth drivers in Lake Munmorah - Mannering Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilized.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on current demographic trends and population numbers, Lake Munmorah - Mannering Park's population is expected to increase by 149 persons by 2041, representing a total growth of 1.3% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, the area is expected to expand by 149 persons to 2041, reflecting an increase of 1.3% in total over the 17-year period.

 Frequently Asked Questions - Population